michael1308/inventree-adv-sheet-labels/README.md

 If you have encountered a problem or a bug with the plugin, please file an [Issue with the Bug Report template](https://github.com/melektron/inventree-adv-sheet-label/issues/new?assignees=melektron&labels=bug&projects=&template=bug-report.md&title=).

 The template requires you to provide a screenshot of your label template configuration.
 You can get this by going to https://your.inventree.url/admin/report/labeltemplate/ and selecting the template you were trying to print when the problem ocurred.
 You need administrator privileges to do this.
-If you don't have the, ask your administrator.
+If you don't have them, ask your administrator.
 This page might look something like this:

 ![Example template configuration screenshot](images/template_config_example.png)

 In addition to this screenshot, you will be asked to attach the label template file which can be downloaded by clicking on the link next to "Currently:" in the above shown page.
 Please make sure this file doesn't contain any confidential data and remove it if it does.

-You will also be asked to provide some other information about the how when and how the bug ocurred which is described in the template.
+You will also be asked to provide some other information about the when and how the bug ocurred which is described in the template.

 #### PRs